 And women, as second-class citizens, as people who needed to be protected, were, by definition, vulnerable.
 And vulnerable people can be exploited.

-Patent medicine companies—largely owned and operated by . . . wait for it . . . men—sensed that vulnerability.
+Patent medicine companies—largely owned and operated by . . . wait for it . . . men—sensed that vulnerability of women.

 And it came to pass that the patent medicine term female weakness was born.

 The term female weakness in reference to gynecology had been in use since at least 1795 and appeared in patent medicine marketing in the early nineteenth century.

 The exact genesis of the “female weakness” marketing campaign is lost in the mists of time.
 Perhaps one day a patent medicine huckster whose medical training consisted of having a doctor’s diagram of the female anatomy tacked on the wall of his office was staring at the diagram when he suddenly leaned forward and squinted at all those internal doodads and thingamajigs.

 “By Jove, that’s a mighty complicated plumbing system that women got themselves.”